Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 or Contributor

-Create the custom role definition.
+Create a custom role definition.

 az role definition create --role-definition '{ "Name": "<YOUR_ROLE_NAME>", "IsCustom": true, "Description": "Can access managed Java Component dashboards in managed environments", "Actions": [ "Microsoft.App/managedEnvironments/write" ], "AssignableScopes": ["/subscriptions/<SUBSCRIPTION_ID>"] }'